nielsvanhooy/py-cursus-work/python-beginner/12-lists-en.md

 Yes an IndexError!! so thats helpfull isn't it?

 ## Slicing Python Lists
+---
+# Syntax

+`list_name[start : end : step]`

+Parameters:

+- start (optional): Index to begin the slice (inclusive).
+Defaults to 0 if omitted.
+- end (optional): Index to end the slice (exclusive).
+Defaults to the length of list if omitted.
+- step (optional): Step size, specifying the interval between elements.
+Defaults to 1 if omitted

+---
 Instead of selecting list elements individually, we can use a syntax shortcut to select two or more consecutive elements: